wabbajack-tools/mod-lists/noise/readme.md

 ## The modlist updated, and you added/removed X mod?!?!
 Why??!?
 -   Because I felt like it, or it didn't fit my original vision, or it's too much of a hassle to deal with.
 I have a limited time left on this planet and don't want to recompile/fix things every 5 minutes.
 If you enjoy the version you're on, there is no need to update with WJ.
 You can update mods yourself, and check for relevant updates by using the Updated tab on the [SSE Nexus](https://www.nexusmods.com/skyrimspecialedition?tab=updated)

-## How do I redo Bashed/Smashed Patches?
+## How do I redo Smash Patch?
--   NOISE specific: Tick all the boxes in Wyre Bash except import cells and import sounds.
-Smash patch you just add everything to the patch and set everything to smash.all except for Skyrim.esm which you don't put in the patch.
+-   NOISE specific: Smash patch you just add everything to the patch and set everything to smash.all except for Skyrim.esm, which you don't put in the patch.
+We use Wrye Bash only for tweaks, due to the app storing files in various locations and causing variables on end-user/modlist dev PC's.

 ## I want to use a CBBE physics based body instead of the UNP that comes with Diversity.
 -   Delete the zPatch, remove all NPC/character appearance mods, install CBBE and CBBE compatible mods, the armors in NOISE are not converted for UNP, so also install CBBE armor stuff if you want.
 Then do the bodyslide conversions.
 Bodyslide is not included in NOISE at this time.